 In terms of which you should opt for, inline or quad, you need to first understand the differences between them.

-Inline skates, sometimes referred to as rollerblades, have a line of wheels down the centre of the sole.
+Inline skates, sometimes referred to as rollerblades or speed skates, have a line of wheels down the centre of the sole.
 This is best for those that want to increase their speed and keep that momentum, however, they can prove more challenging to get used to for first timers.
 Quad skates are the most commonly seen skates, and have two pairs of wheels on the soles.
 Arguably, for those new to the sport, it allows a greater sense of control and balance when compared with inline skates.

 In regards to hard-boot or soft-boot skates, this choice is down to what type of activities you’ll be using your skates for: recreational or focused workouts.